 Zoom Video Conferencing for Chatting and Teaching during Social Distancing

 Zoom has become my number one way of communicating via video with clients and friends.
 It’s a quick and free way to easily do video.
-It also can be done with a mobile device or on desktop.
+It also can be done with a mobile device or on a desktop.
+It has helped many businesses survive and thrive during the covid pandemic.

 Several times I was not ready to appear on video but I could still be there, ask questions via chat and participate during the sessions.